livewire/docs/source/docs/component-basics.blade.md

 ### Initializing Properties

 Let's say you wanted to make the 'Hello World' message more specific, and greet the currently logged in user.
-You might try setting the message to:
+You might try setting the message property to:

 @code(['lang' => 'php'])
 public $message = 'Hello ' . auth()->user()->first_name;